STFUjs/STFU/README.md

 The @(@)(@(@)(x)) form of Associative Reference makes it easy to separate the @(@)() from other indexed values ()() or (Slots).

 <Small>
 A short form @u@host.tld can be found as well, it is always contiguous but breaks quoted whitespace and control characters.
-Wrap it with ().
+Wrap it with @(@).

 Always use the correct form.

 In STFU in Text (or JSON, etc) the Index Turns are the 63i "6-bit" "ascii numbers" each character or "Quoted Turns including UTF", spaces, apostrophe, and whitespace are not inside the () unless quoted.
 The Numbers are 0..9a..zA..Z_- so you can cheat with "ascii" symbols and punycode can be included in @(@xn-stfu.tld) without encoding.
 The only quote mark is "double-quote" %2  (NEVER "UTF16" except in js quotes.)
 Use UTF8 "text" unless it's in a JSON string as \uxxxx.

-Use STFU's formatter.
+Use STFU's formatter and STFU Standards.

 </Small>

 In STFU7 & STFU8, STFUf, or the binary STFU*, Contexts are more exactly referenced.
+SEE ABOVE.

 <h3>@(@)() in Text Examples</h3>